 As you can see, the banana and orange have almost the same glycemic index.; this means they both raise your blood sugar in about the same amount of time.

 But, the average banana raises the blood sugar twice as high (11) as the orange does (5).
 So, it contains more overall sugar than the same amount (120 g) of orange.

 Of course, this is all relative.
 A GL of 11 is not high at all.
 Please keep eating whole fruits. 🙂

 If you want to know the glycemic load of your favorite foods, click here.

 What does this all mean for your health?

 Certain people should be aware of the effects that foods have on their blood sugar.
-People who have diabetes or pre-diabetes conditions like insulin resistance need to be aware of the glycemic index and glycemic load of foods they are eating regularly.
+People who have diabetes, pre-diabetes, PCOS, and other conditions linked to insulin resistance need to be aware of the glycemic index and glycemic load of foods they are eating regularly.

-The GI and GL are just two factors to consider when it comes to blood sugar.
+The GI and GL are just two factors to consider when it eating a balanced diet.
 Some high GI foods are pretty good for you but if you want to reduce the impact on your blood sugar, have them with a high-fiber or high-protein food.

-If you have blood sugar imbalances or diabetes, you should be aware of the GI and GL of your food.
+If you have blood sugar imbalances or insulin resistance, you should be aware of the GI and GL of your food.
 You can database like this one to get this information or work with a coach to help you figure this out.

 If you are at risk of diabetes or heart disease, you might try swapping out some higher GI/GL foods and replacing with lower GI/GL foods.